GluuFederation/gluu-gateway/gluu_flask_demo/README.md

 ## Requirements

-For this demo I will use the following VM's.
+For this demo I will use the following VMs:

 |Name                    |IP Address      |Hosts            |OS                                |
 |------------------------|----------------|-----------------|----------------------------------|